ScottLogic/blog/_posts/2024-09-01-Evolving-with-AI-From-Traditional-Testing-to-Model-Evaluation-I.md

 **4. Data Analysis and Validation**

 * Skills in data cleaning, handling missing data, outliers, data normalisation and feature engineering.
-* Ability to validate datasets for biases, errors and representativeness, ensuring that the training data is of high quality and relevant to the model’s objectives.
+* Ability to validate datasets for biases, errors and representativeness, ensuring that the training data is of high quality and relevant to the model objectives.
 * Proficiency in using tools like Python’s Pandas, Matplotlib and Seaborn for EDA to understand the dataset before feeding it into an ML model.

 **5. Familiarity with common ML Tools and Platforms**